rtbigdata/geojson-mongo-import.py/README.md

 `python geojson-mongo-import.py points.geojson points`

 Given an input file named "points.geojson" having GeoJSON points and destination collection named "points".
 This repo includes a sample "points.geojson" file which is a FeatureCollection of points and a couple of properties including a timestamp.

-The standard mongoimport tool provided with MongoDB does not recognize GeoJSON files without first having to edit them.
-Using this script instead of mongoimort takes care of that.

 This script uses bulk write operations which results in nearly a 10x performance boost.
 This performance improvement is very noticeable with large GeoJSON files.